 INAS-FID is an international charity and the recognised International Federation (IOSD) for athletes with an intellectual disability.
 It is a global organisation that promotes inclusion through sport and is a full member of the International Paralympic Committee representing intellectual disability.

-The Deaflympics is the sporting pinnacle for athletes who are Deaf/Hard of Hearing, providing elite sport for athletes in both summer and winter sports.
-The Deaflympics are held every four and are sanctioned by the International Olympic Committee.
+The Deaflympics is the sporting pinnacle for athletes who are deaf, have hearing loss or tinnitus, providing elite sport for athletes in both summer and winter sports.
+The Deaflympics are held every four years and are sanctioned by the International Olympic Committee.
 Similar to the Paralympic Games, athletes from Northern Ireland can represent Ireland or Great Britain at the Deaflympics .
+For further information on the Deaflympics please visit their website by CLICKING HERE.

 Key Performance Sports Organisations

-As the National Paralympic Committee (NPC) for Great Britain, it is our responsibility to select, prepare, enter, fund and manage the Great Britain and Northern Ireland team at the Paralympic Games.
+As the National Paralympic Committee (NPC) for Great Britain, the BPA select, prepare, enter, fund and manage the Great Britain and Northern Ireland team at the Paralympic Games.
 This team is known as ParalympicsGB.

 Paralympics Ireland is the National Paralympic Committee for Ireland and is responsible for preparing and managing the Irish team at the Paralympic Games.